russell-stansfield/Russell-Yunes-Nicola/README.md

 ### Idea

-DeerMyVoice is an application which helps you Journal.
+DeerDiary is an application which helps you Journal.
 Each day you visit the site, where you may write down a simple entry about your day.
-DeerMyVoice asks a random question every day, to help you engage and express your emotions.
+DeerDiary asks a random question every day, to help you engage and express your emotions.
 Not only that, it mentors you specifically to your journal entries.
 The goal is to help you express.

 #### Originality

-DeerMyVoice seeks to improve QoL and most importantly support you with your expression, by asking questions specifically to your journal entries.
+DeerDiary seeks to improve QoL and most importantly support you with your expression, by asking questions specifically to your journal entries.

 ### Technologies